Patient data breaches can strike anywhere: Make sure you’re prepared for them all

 The varied starting points of data breaches mean that you need a truly robust security strategy that covers more than just the “traditional” idea of breaches, including vendor access and insider snooping.

-Manual monitoring has value but isn’t enough to keep up with the number of accesses to an EHR, or the varied cyberthreats to today’s healthcare organizations.
+Manual monitoring has value but isn’t enough to keep up with the number of accesses to an EHR, or the varied cyberthreats to today’s healthcare organisations.
 Ideally, monitoring for patient privacy should be automated with systems that use artificial intelligence, machine learning, and behavioral analytics, as well as human know-how.

 Patient privacy solutions ensure HIPAA compliance, but their purpose is even greater.
 On top of preventing penalties and criminal prosecution, reducing risk with behavioral monitoring and analytics helps build trust.
 An atmosphere of trust and privacy promotes patient retention, encourages active involvement with treatment plans, and supports patient-centered care.